School of Communication M.A. alumna Mae Kerr is a marketing coordinator - social media for American Eagle Outfitters.

 Design Your Degree

-All tracks allow students to design their degree by completing core classes then selecting courses in the following areas:
+Our graduate degrees allow students to design their degree by completing core classes then selecting courses in the following areas:

 - broadcast journalism